scribd/scribd.github.io/_posts/2024-02-01-evolution-of-mlplatform.md

 ### ML Ops -- Reducing technical debt of machine learning

-The ability of ML systems to rapidly accumulate technical debt has given rise to the concept of MLOps, a methodology that takes inspiration from and incorporates best practices of the DevOps , tailoring them to address the distinctive challenges and workflows inherent in machine learning and controlling technical debt.
-MLOps seamlessly applies the established principles of DevOps to the intricate landscape of machine learning, recognizing that merely a fraction of real-world ML systems comprises the actual ML code.
+The ability of ML systems to rapidly accumulate technical debt has given rise to the concept of MLOps, a methodology that takes inspiration from and incorporates best practices of the DevOps , tailoring them to address the distinctive challenges and workflows inherent in machine learning in an effort to control technical debt.
+MLOps applies the established principles of DevOps to machine learning, recognizing that merely a fraction of real-world ML systems comprises the actual ML code.
 Serving as a crucial bridge between development and the ongoing intricacies of maintaining ML systems.

 Some examples of concepts of DevOps applied to ML (aka ML Ops) are: